rust-osdev/homepage/content/showcase/hermit/index.md

-We presented in a [paper](https://www.ssrg.ece.vt.edu/papers/vee20-mpk.pdf) a modified version of RustyHermit, which provides an intra-unikernel isolation with _Intel Memory Protection Keys_ (MPK).
+We presented in a [paper](https://www.ssrg.ece.vt.edu/papers/vee20-mpk.pdf) a modified version of Hermit, which provides an intra-unikernel isolation with _Intel Memory Protection Keys_ (MPK).
 MPK is a relatively new hardware primitive that provides per-thread permission control over groups of pages in a single address space with [negligible switching overhead](https://www.usenix.org/conference/atc19/presentation/park-soyeon),